QubesOS/qubes-posts/2018-05-23-fedora-26-and-debian-8-approaching-eol.md

 Fedora 26 will reach EOL ([end-of-life]) on 2018-06-01, and Debian 8 (["Jessie" full, not LTS][debian-releases]) will reach EOL on 2018-06-06.
-We strongly recommend that all Qubes users upgrade their Fedora 26 and Debian 8 TemplateVMs and StandaloneVMs to Fedora 27 and Debian 9 or higher, respectively, by these EOL dates.
+We strongly recommend that all Qubes users upgrade their Fedora 26 TemplateVMs and StandaloneVMs to Fedora 27 or higher by 2018-06-01.
+Debian 8 users may choose to rely on Debian 8 LTS updates until approximately 2020-06-06 or upgrade to Debian 9 at their discretion.
 We provide step-by-step upgrade instructions for upgrading from [Fedora 26 to 27], [Fedora 27 to 28], and [Debian 8 to 9].
 For a complete list of TemplateVM versions supported for your specific version of Qubes, see [Supported TemplateVM Versions].

 We also provide fresh Fedora 27, Fedora 28, and Debian 9 TemplateVM packages through the official Qubes repositories, which you can install